andreacarotti99/Sparse-Matrix-Calculus-Language/README.md

 - Multiplication between a matrix A (COO format) and a matrix B (COO format)
 - Transpose of matrix A (COO format)
 - Basic operations to get useful matrix information:
-    a) Trace of the matrix A
+    - Trace of the matrix A
-    b) Sparsity of the matrix A
+    - Sparsity of the matrix A
-    c) Density of the matrix A
+    - Density of the matrix A

 ## Introduction
 Sparse Computation is an operation used in many application domains.
 Our language tries to address the problem of reading from input a matrix as a long vector (given for example from an input file) parse it, and then perform basic linear algebra operations.